remmyzen/rlftqc/README.md

 2. **Verification Circuit Synthesis**: Prepare a verification circuit from a given logical state preparation circuit based on flag-qubit protocols [1] to make the state preparation fault-tolerant.
 3. **Integrated Fault-Tolerant Logical State Preparation**: Integrates the two tasks above to prepare a logical state fault-tolerantly.

 For all the tasks, the user can specify the Clifford gate set and qubit connectivity.
+The folder <a href="circuits">`circuits`</a> shows circuit examples that the RL agent prepared.

 <img src="images/overview.png" alt="overview" width="800"/>